OpenDSA/OpenDSA/RST/en/Glossary.rst

       Another common use for this term is for a collection of tasks to be ordered by a :term:`topological sort`.

+   jump search
+      An algorithm for searching a sorted list, that falls between :term:`sequential search` and :term:`binary search` in both computational cost and conceptual complexity.
+      The idea is to keep jumping by some fixed number of positions until a value is found that is bigger than :term:`search key` :math:`K`, then do a sequential search over the subarray that is now known to contain the search key.
+      The optimal number of steps to jump will be :math:`\sqrt{n}` for an array of size :math:`n`, and the :term:`worst case` cost will be :term:`\Theta(\sqrt{n})`.

    K-ary tree
       A type of :term:`full tree` where every internal node has exactly :math:`K` :term:`children <child>`.